mostafabarmshory/am-wb-core/document/padding.md

 # Padding

-In the current model of contents, We save the setting of margin in: **style.padding**.
+In the current model of contents, We save the setting of padding in: **style.padding**.

 Here, There is an example which shows how the padding is stored in style: